TheStanHo/TheStanHo.github.io/content/articles/PythonAutomationFabric/index.md

   - "Blog"
   - "Fabric"
 ---
 Having scripted mostly in Powershell & Bash the majority of my DevOps career (all of 3 years).
 I thought I would dabble in some Python scripting one evening.
-I have some Python experience having learned some basics during my Masters degree, I thought I might as well use this opportunity to refresh myself in the beloved language by many Software Developers and DevOps Engineers alike.
+I have some Python experience having learned some basics during my Masters degree, I thought I might as well use this opportunity to refresh myself in the language loved by many Software Developers and DevOps Engineers alike.

 ## Choosing the Module
 The module I chose to experiment with this evening was one that I read about online called "[Fabric](https://www.fabfile.org/)".
 It is described as a "... high level Pyton library designed to execute shell commands remotely over SSH, yielding Python objects in return".
 I chose this module to play around with this evening as I myself find it a hassle sometimes to run commands on linux VMs.
 Utlising this module we can do the following by just running the script locally: